 Keep in Touch.
 Most teenagers are rarely without a cell phone and are constantly making calls, texting, instant messaging, and emailing.
 Keeping in touch with your teenager through these avenues may make it easier for non custodial parents to keep up with their teenager's day to day life.

 Get Counseling.
 Being a teenager is difficult enough on its own.
 Throw in a divorce and some teenagers become impossible to deal with.
 If your teenager is refusing to go to one parent's home or is having problems during visitation at one parent's home, counseling may be a useful option.
 Parents can also suggest family counseling, where the parent and the teen go to counseling together to work towards a better relationship.

 Work Together.
 Having a flexible visitation schedule will require parents to work together to accommodate the teenager.
 Parents should also work together to establish rules and limits for the teenager so that expectations are consistent no matter which parent is caring for the teenager.

 Regardless of your child's age, working out a custody visitation schedule can often be challenging and complex.
 At Mello & Pickering, LLP we can work with you to determine what works for your family and advocate for your position.
-Call us for a free 20 minute phone consultation or an in person meeting at (408) 288-7800.
+Call us for a free consultation or an in person meeting at (408) 288-7800.